310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/ryuseitai_album_trip.md

 “that was ‘happy drops’. which [solo song] did you like, everyone?”

-“…fufu, i like them [all], too~. i could never pick just one.”
+“…fufu, i like them [all], too~ i could never pick just one.”

 “we are all different, and we are all wonderful. that is what makes us ryuseitai…☆”